Disclaimer: Originally published in June 2018. It is being republished since it still remains an interesting topic till today.

-It is often said that the situation of a journalist in India showcases how democracy is being practiced in a nation-state.
+It is often said that the situation of a journalist in India showcases how democracy is being practised in a nation-state.
 Surely India has not been a safe haven for journalists lately.

 Over the years journalists have faced coercion, harassment and threats from various organisations.
 Sadly, a number of them have even been killed for voicing their opinions and doing their jobs.
 No wonder, India is one of the most dangerous countries to be a journalist.

-The latest of the killings being of veteran Kashmiri Journalist Shujaat Bukhari, who was gunned down by unidentified men outside his office on June 14.
+One of the killings being of veteran Kashmiri journalist Shujaat Bukhari, who was gunned down by unidentified men outside his office on June 14, 2018.

 The current scenario